daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ## Usage

 Simply add a MarkdownLabel to the scene and write its `markdown_text` field in Markdown format.
+Alternatively, you can use the ``display_file`` method to automatically import the contents of a Markdown file.

 In the RichTextLabel properties:
 - Do not touch neither the `bbcode_enabled` nor the `text` property, since they are internally used by MarkdownLabel to properly format its text.
 Both properties are hidden from the editor to prevent mistakenly editing them.